 The Junos OS Layer 2 Switching and Bridging Library topic discusses Layer 2 configurations on supported routers, including Layer 2 statement summaries and configuration statement examples.
-For more complete Layer 2 configuration examples for MX Series routers, see the Ethernet Networking Feature Guide for MX Series Routers.
+For more complete Layer 2 configuration examples for MX Series routers, see the Ethernet Networking User Guide for MX Series Routers.

 For more information about configuring Layer 3 features and functions (such as class of service), see the relevant Junos configuration guides.